paglalayag/paglalayag.github.io/index.md

 {% include signup.html %}

-# In Paglalayag, the winds will change constantly, how will you navigate them?
+# In Paglalayag, the winds are always changing.
+How will you navigate to your destination?

 I'm Allan and I started Paglalayag with my buddy Mic.